rustyeddy/rustyeddy.com/content/software/testing.md

 weight: 60
 description: >
   Testing software is pretty self explanatory, it seems.
-The technical details are many, more important are the positive ramifications throughout the project as it evolves are profound.
+The technical details are many, but more important are the positive ramifications as it evolves throughout the project that are profound.
 Let me explain why ...
 ---

 ## Testing Unit and Systems

-Before any developers new code can be integrated into the _mainline_ production code base it must be _tested_, _vetted_ and _peer reviewed_.
+Before any developers new code can be integrated into the _mainline_ production code base, it must be _tested_, _vetted_ and _peer reviewed_.

-Software Testing has been written about extensively so I won't spend time here discussing testing directly as there are as many ways to test software as there are technologies.
+Software Testing has been written about extensively, so I won't spend time here discussing testing directly, as there are as many ways to test software as there are technologies.

 ### Test Driven Development

-_Test Driven Development (TDD)_ a _principal_ for which I agree, but for which I don't _always_ adhere to in practice, usually out of laziness, haste or carelessness (I know sad but I'm just being honest here).
-However it is worth paying attention to...
+_Test Driven Development (TDD)_ a _principal_ for which I agree is necessary, but I don't _always_ adhere to in practice.
+This is  usually out of laziness, haste or carelessness (I know sad but I'm just being honest here).
+However, it is worth paying attention to...

-Anyway, the basic rules are:
+Anyways, the basic rules are:

 1. Write your test **before** writing the code
 2. The test **will fail** initially
-3. It is the _programmers_ job to write code such that the test now passes.
+3. It is the _programmers_ job to write code such that the test will pass.

 Brilliant!

 That is hard to argue with.
-However, taking the upfront time to build the tests before just hammering out the code is much harder to do than say.
+However, taking the upfront time to build the tests before just hammering out the code, is much harder to do than say.

 ## TDD is hard, not technically, but emotionally